AmadeusITGroup/AgnosUI/docs/01-Headless/01-Configuration.md

 ## Overview

-We call **Configuration** the AgnosUI system to set the default state of widgets deeply in the application tree.
+We call **Configuration** the AgnosUI system to set the default state of components deeply in the application tree.
 This is usually referred as **context injection** and is handy to configure a part of a web application, without having to pass properties down the chain.

 You can check how each framework handles this need on their respective documentation: